 Object Support in Oracle Programming Environments

-In Oracle9i, you can create object types with SQL data definition language (DDL) commands, and you can manipulate objects with SQL data manipulation language (DML) commands.
-Object support is built into Oracle's application programming environments:
+In an Oracle database, you can create object types with SQL data definition language (DDL) commands, and you can manipulate objects with SQL data manipulation language (DML) commands.
+Object support is built into Oracle application programming environments.